spectrocloud/librarium/docs/docs-content/palette-cli/install-palette-cli.md

 - A Palette account.
 Click [here](https://console.spectrocloud.com/) to create a Palette account.

 - A Palette API key.
-Refer to the [API Key](../user-management/user-authentication.md#api-key) reference page to learn how to create an API key.
+Refer to the [Create API Key](../user-management/authentication/api-key/create-api-key.md) reference page to learn how to create an API key.